IRONLAD101/codePro/README.md

   "latitude": 0.0,
   "longitude": 0.0
 }
-If the service encounters an unexpected error, it will return a 500 Internal Server Error response.
+If the service encounters an unexpected error, it will return a (0.0,0.0).

 Error Handling
 The service handles the following error scenarios: